delight-im/AppRater/README.md

 ## Installation

- * Copy this Java package to your project's source folder
+ * Include one of the [JARs](JARs) in your `libs` folder
  * or
+ * Copy the Java package to your project's source folder
+ * or
- * Create a new library project from this Java package and reference it in your apps
+ * Create a new library project from this repository and reference it in your project

 ## Usage